Last Updated on October 4, 2022 by Rebecca Huff

 Costs of Natural Pest Control

 The cost for the technician was $125 then subsequent months are $50.
 I found the solution that our new Pest Control company used on Amazon but it was no longer available and had been replaced with Essentria IC3.
-After comparing the two solutions I am still unaware what the difference is.
+After comparing the two solutions I found there is no difference besides the name.
 You can compare the two solutions; they looked identical to me.
 Doing it myself with this solution would save a significant amount of money.